hanpari/sovereign/source/02/042_doll.md

 "Alright."

-Gromov sat down and started the procedure.
-The moment he pressed the last key, a loud alarm sounded through all inner areas of the ship.
+Gromov sat down and pressed the key.
+A loud alarm sounded through all inner areas of the ship.

 "Security alert!
 Security alert!
 The sterilization will begin in ten minutes.
 I repeat, the sterilization procedure will begin in ten minutes.
 All exposed crew members are required to put the protective gear on!
 I repeat, all exposed crew members are required to put the protective gear on!
 From sterilization are excluded: the captain's cabin.
 I repeat, from sterilization are excluded: the captain's cabin.
 Counting down.
 Ten minutes to sterilization.
 Nine minutes and fifty-nine seconds to sterilization..."

 The artificial voice went on.
 When the countdown reached four minutes, someone suddenly hit the door, violently kicking on it.

-"Stop it now!
+"Stop it!
 Stop it now!
 I am here.
 I beg you.
 Stop it right now!
 I am here."

-Astonished, Gromov canceled the countdown at once, grabbed some steel bar, and jumped to the cabin's door.
+Astonished, Gromov canceled the countdown, grabbed some steel bar, and jumped to the cabin's door.

 "This is a ghost ship, indeed!
 Who is behind the door, dammit?"